GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     make request-mtls-insecure
     ```

-8. Observe the control plane logs as you scale the greeter service
+8. Observe the xDS control plane logs as you scale the greeter Deployments.
-    deployments.
-For instance, you can scale the `greeter-leaf` deployment:
+    For instance, you can scale the `greeter-leaf` Deployment in one of the
+    clusters:

     ```shell
     kubectl scale deployment/greeter-leaf --namespace=xds --replicas=2
     ```

-9. To explore the cluster resources, you may find it convenient to set the
+9. To explore resources across both clusters, use the
-    namespace for your current kubeconfig context entry:
+    `kubectl config current-context`, `kubectl config get-contexts`, and
+    `kubectl config use-context` commands.

+10. To delete the xDS control plane and greeter Deployment and Service objects,
+    without deleting the `xds` namespace or other resources, such as the GKE
+    workload certificate configuration resources, or `cert-manager`:

     ```shell
-    kubectl config set-context --current --namespace=xds
+    make delete-multi-cluster
     ```

-10. To delete the control plane and greeter pods, without deleting the `xds`
-    namespace or other resources, such as the GKE workload certificate
-    configuration resources, or `cert-manager`:

-    ```shell
-    make delete
-    ```

 See the [`Makefile`](Makefile) for examples of other commands you can run.

 ## Development

-Set up a local file watch that automatically rebuilds and redeploys the
+Deploy to one cluster only, and set up a local file watch that automatically
-applications on code changes:
+rebuilds and redeploys the xDS control plane and gRPC applications on code
+changes:

 Using Go: